mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/install-airgapped/index.md

   cluster:
   - both management and attached clusters must connect to the Docker registry
   - management cluster must connect to the attached cluster's API server
   - management cluster must connect to load balancers created by some of the addons.
-An example of such setup is Thanos which is part of prometheus addon
+An example of such setup is Thanos which is part of the Prometheus addon

 - all the prerequisites in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin] in case of Konvoy clusters.
 For attached 3rd party clusters refer to the vendor's documentation.